White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Vaughn and Zach McKinstry are the hottest hitters on the Chicago White Sox and Detroit Tigers, who meet on Friday at Guaranteed Rate Field, at 8:10 PM ET.
+Dylan Cease and Michael Lorenzen are the projected starters when the Chicago White Sox and Detroit Tigers play on Saturday at Guaranteed Rate Field.

-The White Sox are listed as -150 moneyline favorites in this matchup with the Tigers (+125).
-The over/under is 8.5 runs for the matchup.
+The favored White Sox have -165 moneyline odds to win against the underdog Tigers, who are listed at +140.
+The total is 8.5 runs for this game (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.